-The results of the investigation need to be analysed afterwards and a full report will be sent to the doctor who referred you for the test.
+The results of the investigation need to be analyzed by a Consultant Neurophysiologist.
+A full report will then be sent to the doctor who referred you for the test.
 The results will not be available to you on the same day.

-If after reading this leaflet you have any questions about the issues raised above please do not hesitate to contact the Neurophysiology department and you will be able to speak to a Clinical Physiologist.
+If after reading this leaflet you have any questions about the test, please do not hesitate to contact the Neurophysiology Department and you will be able to speak to a Clinical Physiologist